←Food

 This is not just a simple mix-and-bake recipe.
 There are two non-negotiable steps that separate a good Kueh Momo from a great one.

 Secret 1: Toast the flour first.
 We are not mixing raw flour into the dough.
 By stir-frying the flour in a dry pan, we cook out that heavy, raw grain smell and create an incredibly light, sandy texture.
 This is what allows the cookie to disintegrate the moment it touches your palate.
 Skip this step and you will get a dense, slightly off-flavored result.
+I know it feels unnecessary when you read it for the first time.
+Do it anyway.
+The difference in the final texture is not subtle.

 Secret 2: Use ghee, not butter.
 I know it is tempting to swap in regular butter.
 Do not do it.
 Regular butter contains 15-20% water, and when that water hits the flour, it develops gluten.
 Gluten makes cookies crunchy.
 We do not want crunch here.
 We want melt.

 Ghee is pure butterfat with all the water and milk solids removed.
 That pure fat is what gives Kueh Momo its signature sandy, "short" texture and the deep, nutty, toasted aroma that regular butter simply cannot replicate.
+Ghee is available at most South Asian or Southeast Asian grocery stores and increasingly at mainstream supermarkets in the health food aisle.
+It is worth keeping a jar in the pantry because once you start baking with it, you will find uses for it constantly.

-The Ingredient Gallery 🛒
+The Ingredient Gallery πŸ›’

 Servings